cstarflowers/Silhouette-DEV/README.md

 - Kodi Homphothichak

 ## What is Silhouette?
 Silhouette is a rhythm-based RPG game project, following our main character and the world inside their brain.
-As a result of a traumatic accident, they have taken refuge inside their mind and use music to escape from the outside world.
-Together with their best friend, Lex, they come to realize they need to open up to their friends and the outside world again; that's where you come in.

-Help our main character to save themselves and face their worst fears using the power of music in Silhouette!
+As the result of a tragic accident, they have ended up trapped in a coma, alongside their best dreams and worst nightmares.
+Help our main character by uncovering the truth and coming back to the real world again OR choosing to stay in the land of your dreams, where anything can happen.
+Their fate lies in your hands.

 **DOWNLOAD COMING SOON**